Dina V. Popovkina, Ph.D.

 University of Washington

-I'm a postdoctoral researcher studying human attention and object perception in the labs of Geoffrey Boynton and John Palmer at UW.
+In an academic capacity, I'm a postdoctoral researcher studying human attention and object perception in the labs of Geoffrey Boynton and John Palmer at UW.
+My broad research interests cover how we recognize what we see, and what limits our ability to process visual information.

-To understand how we see the world, I have made use of psychophysics, physiological recording, and computational methods.
-I enjoy finding answers and solutions using diverse methods and levels of inquiry, which is reflected in my formal training (encompassing perspectives from single molecules, to neurons and neural networks, to entire brains and behavior).
+I enjoy finding answers and solutions using diverse methods and levels of inquiry, which is reflected in my broad and interdisciplinary training (encompassing perspectives from single molecules, to neural networks, to entire brains and behavior).

 Header: Mt.
 Shuksan, North Cascades National Park.
 2016.